nealbarshes/nealbarshes.github.io/FootInfection/index.md

 # Management of Foot Infections

+### Laboratory investigations
+1. Type and SCREEN
+2. CBC with differential
+3. Complete metabolic panel
+4. CRP,  procalcitonin, and brain naturetic peptide (BNP)
+5. PT/PTT/INR only if on anticoagulation

 ### Medications:
 The acronym "SAVE THe LIMB" will help you remember medications that may be important for hospitalized with foot infections: